Parking in the village

 The Parish Council was involved in the installation on Vehicle Activated Signs (VAS) in the village, intended to quell speeding issues.
 A report based on data from the VAS has been compiled and published.
 Feedback and thoughts are welcome.

 In November 2021, the Parish Council voted to support the '20s Plenty' campaign, and have written to North Yorkshire Country Council (NYCC) to express support for this campaign.

 NYCC are currently resisting our requests for a 20mph speed limit to be considered, but we continue to apply pressure.
 This is a very important issue in Monk Fryston.

 Keep an eye on our news page for latest developments.

 The Parish Council has a specific sub-group taking responsibility for capital projects.

-In October 2021, we agreed to use some capital to support a grant application from Monk Fryston United Football Club, to purchase new floodlights and drainage improvements.
-Full details can be found in the minutes of our October 2021 meeting.
+In late 2021, we agreed to use some capital to support grant applications from local groups including Monk Fryston United Football Club, and Monk Fryston Netball Club.

 We welcome comments and suggestions.